 - 1. It is essential that Authorising Officers take personal responsibility for the effective and efficient operation of this Policy.
 Authorising Officers are listed in Appendix 1.
-They can be added to or substituted by the SRO. - 2.
+They can be added to or substituted by the SRO using normal delegation procedures as necessary. - 2.
 The SRO has and will ensure that a sufficient number of Authorising Officers are, after suitable training on RIPA and this Policy, duly authorised to take action under this Policy. - 3.
-It will be the responsibility of the RIPA Co-Ordinating Officer to ensure that investigating officers are suitably trained as 'Applicants' so as to avoid common mistakes appearing on RIPA Forms. - 4.
-Authorising Officers must ensure that staff who report to them follow this Policy and do not undertake or carry out any form of surveillance without first obtaining the relevant authorisations in compliance with this Policy. - 5.
-Authorising Officers must also pay particular attention to Health and Safety issues that may be raised by any proposed surveillance activity.
+It will be the responsibility of the RIPA Co-Ordinating Officer to ensure that investigating officers are suitably trained as 'Applicants' so as to avoid common mistakes appearing on RIPA Forms.

+Authorising Officers must ensure that staff who report to them follow this Policy and do not undertake or carry out any form of surveillance without first obtaining the relevant authorisations in compliance with this Policy.

+- 4. Authorising Officers must also pay particular attention to Health and Safety issues that may be raised by any proposed surveillance activity.
 Under no circumstances should an Authorising Officer approve any RIPA form unless, and until they are satisfied the health and safety of Council employees/agents are suitably addressed and/or risks minimised, so far as is possible, and proportionate to/with the surveillance being proposed.
-If an Authorising Officer is in any doubt, they should obtain prior guidance on the same from the Council's Health & Safety Manager and/or the SRO. - 6.
-Authorising Officers must acquaint themselves with the relevant Codes of Practice issued by the Home Office regarding RIPA and ensure that the original forms are sent to the RIPA Coordinating Officer in a sealed envelope marked 'Strictly Private & Confidential'.
-Forms must be provided to the RIPA co-ordinating Officer within 1 week of signing by the Authorising Officer.
+If an Authorising Officer is in any doubt, they should obtain prior guidance on the same from the Council's Health & Safety Manager and the SRO. - 5.
+Authorising Officers must acquaint themselves with the relevant Codes of Practice issued by the Home Office regarding RIPA and ensure that the original forms are sent to the RIPA Coordinating Officer in a sealed envelope marked 'Strictly Private & Confidential' or scanned in via email and the hard copy kept secure.
+Forms must be provided to the RIPA coordinating Officer within 5 working days of signing by the Authorising Officer.
 Any failure to comply exposes the Council to unnecessary legal risks and criticism from the Office of Surveillance Commissioners.
-Any cancellations must be dealt with promptly. - 7.
+Any cancellations must be dealt with promptly. - 6.
 The likelihood of obtaining confidential information during surveillance must be given prior thought before any authorisation forms are signed, as failure to do so may invalidate the admissibility of any evidence obtained.
-Furthermore, thought must be given before any forms are signed to the retention and disposal of any material obtained under a RIPA Authorisation. - 8.
+Furthermore, thought must be given before any forms are signed to the retention and disposal of any material obtained under a RIPA Authorisation. - 7.
+Confidential personal information (information where a high degree of privacy may be expected due to the relationship between the parties concerned e.g. solicitor/client; priest/parishioner; journalist/informant; counsellor/consultee etc.) will not be acquired as a result of any covert surveillance, the use of CHIS and the acquisition and disclosure of communications employed by the Council.
+Where there is any identified risk of acquiring confidential information prior to authorisation, then such activity shall only be authorised by the Chief Executive.

 The Authorising Officer must ensure proper regard is had to necessity and proportionality of the surveillance before any forms are signed.
 'Stock phrases' or cut and paste narrative must be avoided at all times as the use of the same may suggest that insufficient detail had been given to the particular circumstances of any person likely to be the subject of the surveillance.
 Any equipment to be used in any approved surveillance must also be properly controlled, recorded and maintained for audit purposes.